EshaaSumesh/ChainCast/README.md

 # ChainCast :Crypto Price Predictor
-A professional, end-to-end data science project for predicting cryptocurrency closing prices using machine learning and financial time series analysis.
-Built using Python, scikit-learn, and Streamlit, this tool enables users to explore market behavior and generate real-time predictions with an interactive dashboard.
----
-## Project Overview
-This application forecasts the next closing price of various cryptocurrencies by leveraging historical OHLCV (Open, High, Low, Close, Volume) data and engineered features like moving averages, volatility, and daily return.
-Features are fed into a trained regression model, and insights are displayed via an intuitive, modern dashboard.
----
+ChainCast is a data science project that leverages machine learning to analyze and predict blockchain trends.
+It covers the complete ML workflow — from data preprocessing and feature engineering to model training and interactive visualization — showcasing how predictive analytics can provide insights into cryptocurrency and blockchain activity.

 ## Features
 - Multi-coin support from dynamic datasets (25+ crypto assets)
 - Technical feature engineering (MA, volatility, return)